agabrown/ParallaxDemo/README.md

 exported as a stand-alone executable (with the Java Runtime Environment included), which can be used on any platform (famous last words...).

+You can set the language for the text in the animation at the top of the [ParallaxDemo](./ParallaxDemo.pde) code.

 To run the sketch in full-screen mode uncomment the relevant line in the `setup { ... }` code block.